Need a new furnace for your Edmonton home? This Furnace Buying Guide provides all the information you’ll need to buy a new furnace in 2024-2025.

 Can’t decide if you should buy a new furnace because you’ll be selling your home in the near future?
 No worries!

 Although you aren’t likely to get back 100% of what you paid for your furnace, you can expect to recoup a large percentage.
-In fact, in Canada, homeowners can anticipate receiving 50% to 80% of the total cost of their heating system back when they sell their homes.
+In fact, in Canada, homeowners can get back 50% to 80% of the total cost of their heating system when they sell their home.
 This is because a newly installed furnace adds value to the home and increases the selling price (especially if it’s a high-efficiency system).
-As well, a new furnace will help to attract potential buyers.
+A new furnace will also help attract potential buyers.
 This is particularly true in Alberta, where winters can be extremely cold, and a reliable heating system is a must.

 Please note: if you want to know more about how to choose a new furnace after reading this furnace buying guide, our HVAC specialists can provide personalized advice.
 Our top priority is helping you select the perfect unit for your home and budget.
 So, give us a call anytime!